thaddeuscleo/remote-execution-module/README.md

-# Roomnetman CLI

-Roomnetman CLI is a tool for dealing with room management written in GO.
+# Ruman Execution Module

+Ruman Execution Module is a lightweight psexec based executor with additional features.
+This module can be also used as a cli tool for managing rooms, you can see the usage example below.

 ## Compilation